KLXS-FM

 KLXS-FM (95.3 FM, "Country 95.3") is a radio station licensed to serve Pierre, South Dakota.
 The station is owned by Riverfront Broadcasting LLC.
 It airs a country music format.

 The station was assigned the KLXS-FM call letters by the Federal Communications Commission on April 29, 1988.

 On July 3, 2012 KLXS-FM changed their format from adult hits (as "Jack FM") to country, branded as "Country 95.3".

-Ownership
+History

+The station's history dates back to 1981 when it first went on the air with the call sign KNEY.
+It was originally owned and operated by Sorenson Broadcasting for 34 years, alongside its sister station KCCR-AM.
+The call sign was later changed to KLXS.

+In 2006, NRG Media became the station's operator, marking the end of Sorenson Broadcasting's long ownership.
+However, the ownership under NRG Media was brief.
+In February 2008, Riverfront Broadcasting LLC, a company owned by Yankton, South Dakota residents Carolyn and Doyle Becker, reached an agreement with NRG Media to purchase KLXS-FM.

-In February 2008, Riverfront Broadcasting LLC reached an agreement with NRG Media to purchase this station as part of a six station deal.
+The agreement with NRG Media to purchase the station was part of a six station deal.